xrstf/rudi/pkg/builtin/rudifunc/docs/func.md

 `func!` creates a new function, which can be used in all subseqeuent statements in the same Rudi program.
-Function creation is bound to its parent scope, so defining a function within an `if` statement for example will make the function available onside inside that statement, not globally.
+Function creation is bound to its parent scope, so defining a function within an `if` statement for example will make the function available only inside that statement, not globally.

 Dynamically defined functions cannot overwrite statically defined functions, i.e. you cannot define a custom `concat` function using `func!` if `concat` already